Eva (Vezer) Abrams

 Funds to create a local production were provided by the Foundation for Jewish Day Schools through Pennsylvania's Educational Improvement Tax Credit (EITC) Program.

-This program is part of The Youth Symposium on the Holocaust which was formerly sponsored by Jewish Federation of Greater Philadelphia, Jewish Community Relations Council for many years.
+This program was formerly sponsored by Jewish Federation of Greater Philadelphia, Jewish Community Relations Council for many years.
 Gratz College is grateful to Beth Razin of JFGP/JCRC who is consulting on the transition of the program from Jewish Federation to Gratz College.

 Erich & Ellen (Lewinsky) Arndt